 Photo: People of Plovdiv

 The Singing Fountains

 Well, well so much to see and do in Plovdiv.
 Don’t you wish to sit somewhere?
-Of course, there’s a bunch of neat cafes and nice restaurants.
-Not bad at all but what about some greenery.
-You can visit the Tsar Simeon’s Garden – beautiful city park in the heart of Plovdiv.
+Of course, there are a bunch of neat cafes and nice restaurants.
+Not bad at all but what about some greenery?
+You can visit the Tsar Simeon’s Garden – a beautiful city park in the heart of Plovdiv.
 Besides the refreshing atmosphere and the beautiful scenery, there’s a large artificial lake with hundreds of pipes forming a gorgeous fountain.
 In the evenings, the fountain brings the visitors of the city as well as local people and offers an amazing spectacle – a breathtaking performance of music and light.

-Some people don’t really like Miljo and call him crazy, but others think he is kind of a symbol of Plovdiv.
+Some people don’t like Miljo and call him crazy, but others think he is kind of a symbol of Plovdiv.
 He was a poor man who really liked women and sometimes teased them with the words: “You are beautiful!”.
 Today, Miljo sits on the main shopping street with one hand in his pocket and the other on his ear.
-He tries to catch some new city gossips while hundreds of people are passing by him.
+He tries to catch some new city gossip while hundreds of people are passing by him.
 Irritating, crazy or charming, he is quite popular in Plovdiv.

 I bet you don’t need more proof of why you should visit Plovdiv right now.
 Plovdiv is a modern city with ancient roots, a vibrant atmosphere and an artistic twist, ready to be explored, ready to be loved!